-Inflammation is the name given to the group of chemical compounds made by your body for the express purpose of allowing cells and tissues to communicate with each other, and ignites the healing response.
-Thus, while a certain amount of local inflammation is vital for healing injured or damaged tissues (connective tissues included), any amount of inflammation over and above what is necessary is problematic, leading to a myriad of health-related problems.
-So, when inflammation becomes "SYSTEMIC," it will adversely affect every cell, tissue, and organ in your body, as well as frequently causing CHRONIC PAIN.
-If you want to know more about inflammation (scratch that, you need to really understand inflammation), simply CLICK THIS LINK.
+Inflammation is the name given to the group of chemical compounds made by your body for the express purpose of allowing cells and tissues to communicate with each other during the body’s response to tissue damage.
+Thus, while a certain amount of local inflammation is vital for healing injured or damaged tissues (connective tissues included), any amount of inflammation over and above what is necessary is problematic, leading to a myriad of health-related problems (MINIMAL EFFECTIVE DOSE).

 If you don’t want to read this post in its entirety, all you really need in order to understand that inflammation always leads to fibrosis (thickened tissue that microscopically looks and acts more like a hair tangle than combed hair), and that fibrosis always leads to degeneration, is THIS POST.
-For the rest of you, allow me to show you some of the finer details of the many ways that inflammation wreaks havoc on your connective tissues, causing mechanical dysfunctions that not only lead to NEUROLOGICAL ISSUES, but are believed by increasing numbers of scientists to be the root of all sickness and disease.
+For the rest of you, allow me to show you some of the finer details of the many ways that inflammation wreaks havoc on your connective tissues, causing mechanical dysfunctions that not only lead to NEUROLOGICAL ISSUES, but are believed by increasing numbers of scientists to be the root of all sickness and disease (HERE).

-For years there has been a raging debate over whether run of the mill connective tissue injuries (PARTICULARLY OVERUSE INJURIES) are inflammatory, or purely degenerative.
+For years there has been a raging debate over whether run-of-the-mill connective tissue injuries (PARTICULARLY OVERUSE INJURIES) are inflammatory, or purely degenerative.
 The best example of this phenomenon is found in the Tendinosis / Tendinitis debate.
 Starting about 35 years ago, researchers began publishing a wave of studies claiming that most tendon problems were not the result of inflammation (itis is the Latin word for inflammation, so Tendinitis would indicate an inflammation of the tendon), but are instead the result of an overuse-induced degeneration known as TENDINOSIS (osis means a derangement of).

 This debate came to the forefront in a 2009 issue of Arthritis Research & Therapy (Pathogenesis of Tendinopathies: Inflammation or Degeneration?) in which the authors concluded, “It is conceivable that inflammation and degeneration are not mutually exclusive, but work together in the pathogenesis of tendinopathies.”
 Below are some cherry-picked conclusions that helped solidify what I wrote earlier this year about a 2017 showing that yes, there is indeed an inflammatory component to Tendinosis (HERE).

 “Historically, the term tendinitis was used to describe chronic pain referring to a symptomatic tendon, thus implying inflammation as a central pathological process.
 However, traditional treatment modalities aimed at modulating inflammation have limited success and histological studies of surgical specimens consistently show the presence of degenerative lesions, with either absent or minimal inflammation.

 We see something similar with fascia.
 If you are not familiar with FASCIA, just click the link and start reading.
 As many of you are already aware, fascia is an extremely important tissue, and thanks to increasing amounts of research on the topic, it’s no longer the red-headed stepchild of anatomy and physiology, ignored at every turn.
 And although few seem to be aware of the fact, the very same debate seen with tendonopathies (inflammation -vs- degeneration) is going on with fascia.

 “What is the role of inflammation in running injuries?
 For a long time, inflammation has been identified as the main culprit for pain resulting from running injuries.
 But is this inflammatory model valid?
 By definition, inflammation has features that are observable both on the macroscopic level of sensations in your body (like pain, redness, swelling—things a doctor would call “clinical features”), and on the microscopic level of the inner workings of your cells—this consists mainly of special inflammatory cells which flood an inflamed area and mediate your body’s response to the injury.

-The Merck Manual is the “Physician’s Bible" --- historically the most common reference book used by doctors (I have a copy from my school days).
+The Merck Manual is the “Physician’s Bible” — historically the most common reference book used by doctors (I have a copy from my school days).
 Listen to what Dr. Kendrick Alan Whitney says in an online article for the Merck Manual called Plantar Fasciosis.
 “Plantar fasciosis is sometimes referred to as plantar fasciitis.
 However, the term plantar fasciitis is not correct.
 The term fasciitis means inflammation of the fascia, but plantar fasciosis is a disorder where the fascia is repeatedly stressed rather than inflamed.”

 What’s my opinion?
 We know that under certain conditions (we’ll get to those momentarily) fascia undergoes physical changes consistent with a scar.
 But does fascia get inflamed or does it not get inflamed?
 I think that it’s hard to argue that it doesn’t.
 Before we discuss the common ways that inflamed fascia causes pain and dysfunction, let me show you the uncommon ways (these are fascia-related inflammatory problems that few of you will ever have to worry about).